FloeDynHub/FloeDyn-documentation/source/First_Use.md

 ```
 build/FLOE -i io/intputs/in_single_big_floe.h5 --fmodes 5 0 -t 1000
 ```
-Because wind speed is given by code in the file \TODO \textit{check this}, add an option `--fspeed` will not be taken into account.
+Because wind speed is given by code in the file add an option `--fspeed` will not be taken into account.

 ## Visualize the output